-The entire Baltimore area has an even mixture of all types of workers including blue collar, white collar, administrative, managerial and laborer’s.
+The entire Annapolis, Baltimore, Bel Air & Ellicott City areas have an even mixture of all types of workers including blue collar, white collar, administrative, managerial and laborer’s.
 Different industries and professions each have their own types of common injuries such as: back and neck strains, knee and shoulder injuries, repetitive stress injuries, slip and falls and more serious injuries such as paralysis and wrongful death.
-Regardless of what industry you work in you have rights that need to be protected if you have suffered a workplace injury on the Bel Air, Towson or Baltimore areas.
+Regardless of what industry you work in you have rights that need to be protected if you have suffered a workplace injury in the Annapolis, Bel Air, Columbia, Towson or Baltimore areas.

 Various factors go into determining the total value of your claim as well as what benefits you may be entitled to.
-Depending on the extent of your accident and the injuries caused common benefits may include:
+Depending on the extent of your accident and the injuries caused common Maryland workers compensation benefits may include:

 Temporary Total Disability Benefits